Mandatory Swedish: Opinions

+Kari Sajavaara (1938–2006), a Finnish applied linguistics researcher and professor at the University of Jyväskylä, argued that although many of the factors in keeping both national languages as mandatory subjects have societal and academic significance, these often elude the students, and that the mandate was a purely political move with neglect to pedagogy, leading to poor practical fluency.

 According to a study published in 2002, students are interested in the Swedish language, and find it an important part of education, but they perceived the compulsory nature of Swedish language education lessened their motivation (this argument has been made very frequently in the public debate).
 The experiment of making the Swedish test voluntary in the matriculation examination (the completion of which is a de facto requirement for university enrollment) was declared successful and has been made permanent.
 The percentage of students taking the Swedish test has since been constantly dropping and was 67% in 2009 (less than 50% of boys).

 There has also been a lot of criticism of the methodology used to teach Swedish and the lack of competence in many of the teachers.
 This has contributed to students' lack of motivation to study Swedish, and many may not learn to speak the language beyond a very basic level.
 Some students argue that they will never need Swedish, as its utility in the Finnish job market is limited to a few fields.
 Moreover, the rationale of mandatory tuition in Swedish and other subjects is to give the students a more general knowledge base, and not to train them for a specific field.

 In addition to the direct costs of the tuition, some argue that mandatory Swedish effectively replaces elective courses in languages such as French, German and Russian, which these persons argue are more important than Swedish in a globalized world.
 University students are required to not only master their selected field, but also to study at least two languages beside their mother tongue, one of which is obligatorily Swedish for Finnish-speakers.
 As study material is often in English, this effectively removes the free choice; the two "voluntarily chosen" languages must be Swedish and English.
 Additionally, very few Finns speak Estonian (which is not taught in most schools), a language of the same Finnic language group as Finnish, and national language of Finland's southern neighbor Estonia (although Finnish is popular in Estonia).